altwajre/hello-akka/resources/docs/03-actors/08-persistence-schema-evolution/README.md

 - (without actually having to delete them).

 ### Improved solution - deserialize into tombstone:
-In the just described technique we have saved the PersistentActor from receiving un-wanted events
+In the just described technique we have saved the `PersistentActor` from receiving un-wanted events
-- by filtering them out in the EventAdapter,
+- by filtering them out in the `EventAdapter`,
 - however the event itself still was deserialized and loaded into memory.
 - This has two notable downsides: